wangnq111/LorMe/README.md

 The following are the update logs that differ from the CRAN version:

 02/09/2024 Patch version 1.0.1 Hot fix: Added a self-check program to the configuration function; Fixed compatibility issues in 'differential_bar'; Corrected the vector types of some elements in the encapsulated functions.
+03/09/2024 Patch version 1.0.1 Hot fix: fixed confidence circles in the NMDS plot of structure_plot were not displayed according to groups

 # Illustration
 [Getting Started](https://wangnq111.github.io/Gettingstarted.html)